Ah-Lek/lek/docs/tutorial-doc.md/docker-installation/varify-the-installation.md

 ![alt text](image-1.png)

 You have now successfully installed and started Docker Engine.
-Hello